NumEconCopenhagen/projects-2023-andy-bank/Dataproject/README.md

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).

-We apply Data from Danmarks statisk and Nationalbanken is used in this assignment.
+We apply Data from Danmarks statisk and Nationalbanken in this assignment.

 1. Data_opg_2.csv (Nationalbanken)
 1. Pricerent.csv (Danmarks statistik)